 Your life jacket should feel like a tight hug, and your helmet should be snug without being too tight.
 If you’re unsure how to put something on, any of our staff will be happy to help!

-5. If you’re feeling nervous, let your guide know
+5. If you’re feeling nervous about whitewater rafting, let your guide know

-Letting your guide know you’re feeling nervous will help put you at ease right away.
+Letting your guide know you’re feeling nervous about whitewater rafting will help put you at ease right away.
 You won’t be the first one to mention this - they hear it everyday.

 Our guides are VERY familiar with nervous rafters and they're true professionals.
 They'll do everything they can to put you at ease.
 Chances are you have other nervous rafters in your boat too!